 David Cox FAIA

 David Cox is a founding principal of cox graae + spack architects when it was established in 1981.
-He serves as our firm’s Design Director contributing his vast expertise and award-winning design skills to a diverse range of special projects.
+Now cox graae + spack architects’ emeritus partner, David previously served as our firm’s Design Director contributing his vast expertise and award-winning design skills to a diverse range of special projects.

 David has over 45 years of design and project management experience and is widely considered to be one of the Washington Metropolitan area’s most respected design professionals.
 He has accomplished a myriad of notable projects including the Washington Theological Union, Western Presbyterian Church, the Facilities Maintenance Complex at Arlington National Cemetery, The Phillips Collection, Georgetown Visitation Preparatory School and Monastery, and the Operator’s Control Tower for the Wilson Memorial Bridge.